Here’s a how-to guide from a former gun shop employee on buying a used shotgun for the first time

 We’ll start with the basics of the type of operating action that best fits you.
 Three common action types you’ll most commonly see in the used gun rack are pumps, semi-automatics, and double-barrels.
 In terms of cost, usually pump shotguns are the least expensive followed by semi-automatics, and finally double-barrels.
 Less common and more obscure is a single shot.

-Maybe you want to try a semi-automatic because you shot your friend’s autoloader on sporting clays and shot very well.
-Maybe you’ve shot pumps and semi-automatics for a few years and want to move into a double-barrel for a more traditional upland shotgun.
+Maybe you want to try a semi-automatic because you shot your friend’s Browning A5 on sporting clays and shot very well.
+Maybe you’ve shot pumps and semi-automatics for a few years and want to move into a double-barrel, like a Stevens 315, for a more traditional upland shotgun.
 Sometimes, shooters feel more comfortable with the action type they have shot previously.

 Whichever action type feels most natural and gives you some added confidence then, by all means, give it a shot (pun intended).
 A recurring theme you’ll read in this article is finding what is best to fit you and your needs then shooting it . . . a lot.
 Then shooting some more.
 Practice makes better, period.